Greek court to deliver landmark verdict in far-right trial

-The court has been assessing four cases: the fatal stabbing of Greek rap singer Pavlos Fyssas, attacks on migrant fishermen, attacks on left-wing activists and whether Golden Dawn was operating as a criminal organization.
+The court has been assessing four cases rolled into one: the fatal stabbing of Greek rap singer Pavlos Fyssas, attacks on migrant fishermen, attacks on left-wing activists and whether Golden Dawn was operating as a criminal organization.

 Party leader Nikos Michaloliakos and 17 other former parliamentary members face at least 10 years in prison if convicted of charges of leading or participating in a criminal organization.
 Dozens of others on trial, party members and alleged associates, face convictions on charges that range from murder to perjury — most linked to a spate of violent attacks in 2013.

 Security is tight, with around 2,000 police deployed, as well as a drone and a police helicopter.
 The avenue outside the Athens courthouse is closed off to traffic and the building itself blocked off by a string of police buses.

-Thousands are expected to participate in anti-fascist rallies nearby.
+More than 10,000 people, including politicians from all political parties, gathered outside the courthouse.
+The crowd waved banners with slogans including “Fyssas lives, crush the Nazis,” and chanted “The people demand the Nazis in jail.”

+Representatives of parties across the political spectrum, from the governing conservative New Democracy party to Greece’s Communist Party, were outside the courthouse.

 At the crux of the case is whether the string of violent attacks can be linked to Golden Dawn’s leadership and whether the party was operating as a criminal organization.
 The preliminary investigation indicated the party operated as a paramilitary group, with orders handed down from the party leadership to neighborhood organizations and onto assault groups which carried out attacks on migrants that often led to serious injury.